mherrezu/RicCoachSalud/README.md

 # :computer: Technologies

-This Project was made with:
+Until now, this project is created with:

 * HTML
 * [TailwindCSS](https://tailwindcss.com/)